WojciechMatuszewski/programming-notes/web/react/react-18.md

 The answer lies in the fact that _React_ 18 uses _concurrent rendering_ technique.
 The technique is about yielding to the browser – i.e., "pausing" _React_ rendering. **If an update sneaks in between this "pause," one part of the tree might show different values!**

+### Note on concurrent rendering

+According to [this article](https://vercel.com/blog/how-react-18-improves-application-performance), **React will yield back to the main thread every 5 MS to check if there is not any more important task to do**.
+This is quite interesting, they must use some kind of timer to do the yielding.

 ### Why is it not a problem in _React_ 17?

 _React_ 17 is synchronous.
 There is no way for an update to sneak in when _React_ yields to the browser because no yielding occurs.